 Important Registration Dates for Undergraduate Main Campus Students

-Advising and pre-registration begin Monday, March 19 and run through Friday, March 23.
+Advising and pre-registration begins Monday, March 19 and run through Friday, April 20.

 Priority Group 1: Monday, March 26 – Friday, March 30